Sonar-Demos/cpp-demo/README.md

 It also contains an "add-feature" branch that represents a new feature we want to develop for the application.

 The full set-up can either be done as part of the demo (takes about 15 minutes), or beforehand.
-A branch "enable-ci-analysis" is available to move from Automatic Analysis to a CI-based analysis, with import of code coverage information.
+A branch "enable-ci-analysis" is available to move from Automatic Analysis to a CI-based analysis, with the import of code coverage information.

-Once the repository is fully set-up, you can observer the concept of PR Quality Gate on new code and its independence from the main code issues.
+Once the repository is fully set up, you can observe the concept of PR Quality Gate on new code and its independence from the main code issues.
 The application features basic, yet varied, issue types that can be detected by SonarCloud.
 In the PR, we have: